derekpovah/aeries-api/README.md

 This gem provides an interface to the [Aeries SIS API](https://support.aeries.com/support/solutions/articles/14000077926-aeries-api-full-documentation).

 I will implement endpoints as I need them, but will also consider pull requests that add support for additional endpoints.
-At the time of writing, this gem is designed to be used with version 3 of the Aeries API.
+Currently, this gem is designed to be used with version 5 of the Aeries API.

 Installation
 ------------